Virtomize/virtomize/README.md

 # Backup

+## Default Backups

 After starting using docker-compose some folders are created including the `backup` folder.
 We do make daily backups and keep them for 30 days.
-Just copy or sync these backups to your favorit backup storage.
+Just copy or sync these backups from the `backup` folder to your favorit backup storage.

+## Via REST-API

+You can [make a backup using our REST-API](https://docu.virtomize.com/#backup-get).
+This backup is not stored in the `backup` folder and only for download.

 # You need a feature or found a bug